ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 7. In case of Exceptions, system triggers relevant error messages

-C.Update and Delete a Device Specification in the Device Specification Masterdata DB
+C.Update and Delete a Device Specification in the Device Specification Masterdata Database

 (i) Update

-On receiving a request to update a Device Specification with the input parameters (id, name, brand, model, dtype_code, min_driver_ver, descr, lang_code and is_active) the system updates the Device Specification Details in the Device Specification DB for the id received
+On receiving a request to update a Device Specification with the input parameters (id, name, brand, model, dtype_code, min_driver_ver, descr, lang_code and is_active) the system updates the Device Specification Details in the Device Specification Database for the id received
 While updating the device specifications the system performs the following steps
 1. Validates if all required input parameters have been received as listed below for each specific request
 •	id - character (36) - Mandatory